thingsboard/thingsboard.github.io/docs/user-guide/device-profiles.md

 assuming you have provisioned basic mqtt credentials for your device with the client id 'c1', username 't1' and password 'secret'.

-{% capture gallery %}
-/images/user-guide/device-profile/transport-setting.png
-{% endcapture %}
-{% include images-gallery.html%}
+{% include images-gallery.html imageCollection="transportSetting" %}

 ##### MQTT device payload